 Can I define more than one style?

-Only one user defined style is provided in this launch edition of the plugin.
+Only one user defined style is provided in this plugin at the moment.
 However, the code was developed to allow for multiple styles and even for A/B testing of calls to action.
 If there is demand for this additional functionality, it will be provided in a later version.

 The CTA button sometimes has to compete with the styling in the theme and the button then may not appear as it should.
 Fortunately there is an easy solution to this.
 Just enclose your menu Navigation Label in the tags <button class=»cta101″>Navigation Label</button>.
 Do not include the style tag in the menu CSS field.
 Everything now should work.